 |Collaboration and partnership||Give Where You Live, G21 and other Geelong-based stakeholder networks including government, community and business organisations|

-- Over two years, Good Shepherd Microfinance will trial and evaluate the program in Geelong, in partnership with the locally-driven GROW initiative between G21 and Give Where You Live.
+- Over two years, Good Shepherd Microfinance trialled and evaluated the program in Geelong, in partnership with the locally-driven GROW (G21 Region Opportunities for Work) initiative between G21 and Give Where You Live.

 - GROW recognises the need for innovative, system-wide responses, focusing on generating jobs and economic prosperity.
 FIAPs offer complementary opportunities to better support job-seekers and employers by understanding financial vulnerability, and developing tailored responses including: proactive hardship-management; financial capability-building for clients, staff, suppliers and their families; supporting micro-enterprise; and access to microfinance.

-- The program will facilitate workshops, a Community of Practice and develop targeted tools enabling participants to implement actions to ‘shift the dial’ on realising financial inclusion and resilience in their local community.
+- The program facilitated workshops, a Community of Practice, and developed targeted tools enabling participants to implement actions to ‘shift the dial’ on realising financial inclusion and resilience in their local community.

 - The project leverages the national Financial Inclusion Action Plan (FIAP) framework.
 Good Shepherd Microfinance is leading the national FIAP program, an innovative, cross-sectoral collaboration to address growing problems of financial inclusion in Australia on behalf of the Australian Government.

 - Good Shepherd Microfinance’s experience shows that co-designing with 30 organisations has the potential to impact 6 million clients, yielding $2.9b GDP uplift, $600m government savings and $11.8b uplift in household wealth p.a. over 10 years.